Alfresco/docs-alfresco/content-services/7.3/develop/rest-api-guide/folders-files.md

 *Download the Form Development Kit (FDK) Source JAR*

 Download the FDK Source code: `fdk-custom-model-module-x.x-sources`, where `x.x` is the version number.
-To download the FDK Source code, search for `fdk-custom-model-module` in the Alfresco Nexus repository available at https://nexus.alfresco.com/nexus.
+To download the FDK Source code, search for `"fdk-custom-model-module"` in the Alfresco Nexus repository available at https://nexus.alfresco.com/nexus.

 *Copy the FDK content model files into the SDK project*